 Collaboration: City of Bristol college

-The partnership has the aim of opening up the student’s horizons to new creative processes and approaches to making work.
-It also provides real-world experience of working directly with practicing artists on diverse projects, learning about potential career pathways within the cultural sector and raising aspiration in terms of progression.
+The partnership aims to open up the students’ horizons to new creative processes and approaches to making work.
+It also provides real world experience of working directly with practicing artists on diverse projects, learning about potential career pathways within the cultural sector, and raising aspirations in terms of progression.

-Through this collaborative process, the students have developed new skills and introduced their own experience of the city to the projects, providing alternative perspectives and influencing the direction commissioned artist’s have taken with their work.
+Through this collaborative process, the students are developing new skills and introducing their own experience of the city to the projects, providing alternative perspectives and influencing the direction taken by the commissioned artists in their work.

 Recent collaborations include: